Lullabye (Goodnight, My Angel)

+Background

 The song was originally written as a prelude to the song "The River of Dreams" in the style of a monophonic Gregorian chant.
 Joel had written English words in the chant describing a man who had lost his faith, and had then had the words translated into Latin.
 He changed his mind upon hearing the recording, and incorporated it into the song "River of Dreams".
 He later removed the interlude from the final studio version of "River of Dreams", and instead wrote lyrics to the melody that reflected his sentiment toward Alexa Ray, who was a young child at the time of writing.
 The version of "River of Dreams" incorporating "Lullabye" appeared as an alternate version on the box set My Lives, and on An Evening of Questions and Answers...& a Little Music.